 Pensacola Housing's financial resources are limited to the funding allocated through the federal budget process and awarded annually in the Consolidated Annual Contributions Contract.
-We have not received information about our FY 2023 funding as of this writing and expect to receive it by mid-April 2023.
-Pensacola Housing's FY 2022 renewal funding consisted of \$16,693,413.
-Our authorized budget authority to implement the EHV program is \$435,552.
+FY2024 renewal funding of \$16,175,054 was received mid-May, which included VASH vouchers.
+Our authorized budget authority to implement the EHV program is \$369,687.